 Hardcover.
 NY, W.W.
 Norton & Company, 1st, 2011, Book: Very Good, Dust Jacket: Very Good, Hardcover in a bright, unclipped dust jacket.
 Nominated for the National Book Award and Pulitzer Prize.
 Hal is a mild-mannered IRS bureaucrat who suspects that his wife is cheating with her younger, more virile coworker.
 At a drunken dinner party, Hal volunteers to fly to Belize in search of Susan's employer, T.-the protagonist of Lydia Millet's much-lauded novel How the Dead Dream-who has vanished in a tropical jungle, initiating a darkly humorous descent into strange and unpredictable terrain.
 Clean copy.

 Hardcover.
-NY, Grosset & Dunlap, reprint, Book: Very Good, Dust Jacket: Good, Hardcover, green tweed cloth with black lettering on spine, dust jacket with edgewear and chipping, 321 pages.
-Rear dj lists to Wild Horse Mesa.
-Clean copy.
+NY, Grosset & Dunlap, reprint, Book: Very Good, Dust Jacket: Good, Hardcover, brown cloth with black lettering on spine and front cover, dust jacket with edgewear and chipping, 377 pages.
+Dust jacket art and four b&w illustrations by W. H. D. Koerner.
+Bottom quarter of spine gone, short blue mark to front fly leaf, otherwise a clean copy.